Flutter Performance: Top 10 Best Practices

 Xamarin vs Flutter performance

-As we tell in our Xamarin vs Flutter overview, both frameworks offer nearly native performance.
+As we tell in our Xamarin vs Flutter overview, under close monitoring both frameworks offer nearly native performance.
 However, Xamarin performance depends highly on the type of Xamarin framework used.
 If Xamarin.Android and Xamarin.iOS with more platform-specific code provide great performance, Xamarin.Forms that shares more code across platforms, performs worse.
 Also, with Xamarin, a developer might need to develop many UI components separately for iOS and Android, meaning that the development of UI-heavy apps might be significantly slower.

 Flutter vs native performance

 When it comes to native platforms (apps written on Swift for iOS and Kotlin for Android), their performance tends to be better than of any cross-platform technology.
 The reason why is in contests ‘Flutter vs Kotlin performance’ or ‘Flutter vs Swift performance’ (here we want to highlight that Flutter isn’t a programming language but a framework.
 And it will be more reasonable to compare Dart, a language used in Flutter, with Swift and Kotlin) the native platform will always be a winner: its code is compiled in the same format as the device’s native one, and it uses less memory in virtually similar apps.
-However, thanks to the AOT (ahead of time) compiler and highly-optimized Skia rendering engine, the performance of most Flutter apps is usually on par with native ones, so users won’t notice much of a difference.
+However, thanks to the AOT (ahead of time) compiler and highly-optimized Skia and Impeller rendering engines, the performance of most Flutter apps is usually on par with native ones, so users won’t notice much of a difference.

 Surf case study: For one of our clients we’ve created their own video streaming platform successful enough to compete with YouTube.
 In this project Flutter proved to be suitable for developing high-performing services: it works with plenty of complex animations and is processing a routine load of 25 thousand requests and had no trouble handling a load of 50 thousand requests.